Posted on April 29, 2014 - by Kate

 I’ll leave you with this as food for thought.
 Spend some time to reflect on your life and what’s keeping you awake based on the ancient wisdom of Traditional Chinese Medicine.
 I will cover this in more detail in the next post Why You Wake Up At The Same Time Every Night (Part II).
 If you’re having trouble falling asleep at night, have a read through the Sanctuary of Sleep Series Part One Sleep & Stress: Why You Can’t Fall Asleep

 If you’d like to read more about Traditional Chinese Medicine start with ‘The Web That Has No Weaver: Understanding Chinese Medicine’ by Ted Kaptchuk.

-This post is the first installment of a series I’ll be writing on Traditional Chinese Medicine and how you can use it to help you in daily life.
+This post is the first instalment of a series I’ll be writing on Traditional Chinese Medicine and how you can use it to help you in daily life.
 Easy!